bztsrc/raspi3-tutorial/14_raspbootin64/README.md

 ----

-We print 'RBIN64', receive the new kernel over serial and save it at the memory address where the start.elf would have been loaded it.
+We print 'RBIN64', receive the new kernel over serial and save it at the memory address where the start.elf would have loaded it.
 When finished, we restore the arguments and jump to the new kernel using an absolute address.